Forricide/still-feel-alive/Chapter 9.md

 It takes her a moment to force herself to focus, remember her initial objective.
 Gregor has already left her behind, she moves uncertainly towards Sarah - Faultine - who's started to use her power on odd terrain appearing out of thin air.
 A dilapidated water tower cracks in half, basin teetering then careering towards the ground, barreling through thousands of tiny gashes in the air.

 Then they're gone, and Newter is standing behind where they'd been, shaking water off of himself and looking around the street.

-[simurgh wing? this does not seem as bad as I'd previously thought]
+And it's over, as far as she can tell.
+In the span of a few moments, it becomes quiet, and the changes to the terrain start to disappear.

-bad ideas are my lifeline
+"It's good to see you again.
+We were... worried.
+Did you go somewhere else?"

-like this entire "Na(No?)Wri(Mo??)" thing ahahaha
+[simurgh wing? wait no this is an awful idea, why would the teeth have something like this, would be more of a fallen thing]